-Transporting scooters/bikes to and from the warehouse for deployment and maintenance typically requires the use of automobiles.
+Transporting scooters or bikes to and from the warehouse for deployment and maintenance typically requires the use of automobiles.
 This means that there is an exposure of drivers out on the road driving on your company’s behalf.
-Should there be an accident resulting in 3rd party bodily injury or property damage, you would need to rely on this type of coverage for the damages.
+Should there be an accident resulting in third party bodily injury or property damage, you would need to rely on this type of coverage for the damages.

-With the need for maintenance and rolling out more scooters/bikes at any given location, there will be a need to store additional units at a location in the cities you operate.
-The property policy will help you recoup the value of this inventory (as well as your office property) should a damaging event (i.e. a fire) occur at one of these locations.
+With the need for maintenance and rolling out more scooters or bikes at any given location, there will be a need to store additional units at a location in the cities you operate.
+The property policy will help you recoup the value of this inventory (as well as your office property) should a damaging event (i.e., a fire) occur at one of these locations.